ksylva/WikiExtractorG6_2021/README.md

     - When we have a link in a table, we keep it after conversion, Also, for each image in a table, we gather the link of the image to put it in the concerned cell (instead of the image).

+**Functionnality to develop**

+- Generate URLS from URIs (wikipedia page names)

+- Correctly analyze all tables by improving the extractor.

+- Accelerate the process to detect different tables.

+- Have a better approach for extraction of tables and conversion en CSV.

+**Technologies used**

+- Git - The distributed version control system used.
+- IntelliJ IDEA - The IDE mainly used by our crew.
+- Beautifulsoup - The Python-based HTML parser.
+- Junit - The unit test framework used.
+- Panda - Bookstore.
+- Draw - UML editors.
+- Word - The document editor used to create specifications.

+**Authors**

+Sylvanus KONAN, Jean-Théodore ESSOH, Mariama TAHA, Ange SIBOMANA, Bénédicte AHOUA